Computational Cognitive Neuroscience

 The critical computational advantage of error backpropagation over these Hebbian learning mechanisms is that it is mathematically designed to coordinate the learning across all of the neurons in the network, to minimize a distal error signal.
 By contrast, Hebbian learning only has a local, heuristic function in terms of extracting statistical regularities of co-activation (Oja, 1982; Rumelhart & Zipser, 1985; Intrator & Cooper, 1992).
 Therefore, there is no reason to believe that Hebbian learning can effectively train deep layered networks like those present in the neocortex, whereas this is precisely the case where error backpropagation excels.
 Thus, the present results provide an important potential way forward in reconciling the computational-level demands of neocortical learning with the underlying neural mechanisms.

-How could the results we obtained arise from the known underlying biochemical processes operating at the synapse?
+How could the results we obtained arise from the biochemical processes operating at the synapse?
 Mathematically, the temporal derivative can be computed as the difference between fast minus slow integrals of a common driving input signal.
 Intuitively, the fast integral more closely reflects the more recent outcome state, while the slow integral still retains more of the trace from the earlier prediction state.
 See temporal derivative on compcogneuro.org for an interactive demonstration of this principle.

 The Bayesian model requires that a sub-population of neurons explicitly represent the prediction error, by subtracting a top-down prediction from the bottom-up actual outcome.
 Thus, different populations of neurons must be somehow segregated so that they can represent fundamentally distinct information.
 Furthermore, all three of these different signals (prediction, outcome, error) should in principle be communicated across layers, in different directions, requiring strongly segregated pathways.